Svendolin/All-about-GIT/README.md

 => `VERSION CONTROL` is basicall what we do with GIT.
 We track our code changes as programmer and save an initial code in GIT until we update or undo some changes to it.
 After all we can control and see the whole history of changes.

+=> `.git` stores all of the files that saves the history of your project from commit to commit.
+It's a hidden folder in your project folder.
+With "$ ls -la" you can see all the hidden files and folders in your project folder.

 <br />
 <br />